sentimony/sentimony-jekyll/_posts/releases/2010-09-15-va-time-loop-beyond-borders.md

 mastered_by: Onkel Dunkel Studio
 ---

-Sentimony Records are happy to announce fresh full-length compilation!
+Sentimony Records is happy to announce fresh full-length compilation!
 It's kind of new project from Sentimony team - VA «Time Loop: Beyond Borders», starts new series of compilations under name Time Loop.
 We are happy to introduce you with known projects and a new perspective names from our opinion ;) Hope you will enjoy it!

 Time Loop:
 A time loop or temporal loop is a common plot device in science fiction (especially in universes where time travel is commonplace) in which time runs normally for a set period (usually a day or a few hours) but then skips back like a broken record.
 When the time loop 'resets', the memories of most characters are reset (i.e. they forget all that happened).
 The plot is advanced, however, by having one or more central characters retain their memory or become aware of the loop through deja vu.